 The Cause Of Red Meat Allergy

 A link has been established between the Lone Star tick bites and red meat allergy.
 Now it appears chigger bites are also causing this same allergy.
 This is a serious allergy, not to be taken lightly.

-If someone eats red meat (includes beef, lamb, venison, rabbit and pork) and they get anaphylaxis within 3-6 hours after the meal, the alpha-gal allergy should be suspected.
+If someone eats red meat (includes beef, lamb, venison, rabbit and pork) and they get anaphylaxis within 3-6 hours after the meal, the alpha-gal red meat allergy should be suspected.

 Allergy To Red Meat Started In S.E.
 United States